Tips to travel like a local in Cambodia

 Eat local food at local restaurants

 Southeast Asia in general and Cambodia, in particular, are well-known for their culinary art and street food.
 You will love eating so much while being here.
-The food looks good, smells good and tastes really good, plus the price is so affordable.
+The food looks good, smells good and tastes really good, plus the price is very affordable.
 Avoid chains and imported foods, because they carry a larger carbon footprint.
-And why do you need to travel around the world to eat KFC or McDonnal’s?
-For sustainable travel, there’s nothing like eating the food that was grown and prepared by local people.
-Besides, what better way is there to learn about a place’s culture than by eating its authentic food?
+And why do you need to travel around the world to eat KFC or McDonald’s?
+For sustainable travel, there’s nothing like eating the food that is grown and prepared by local people.
+Besides, what better way is there to learn about a place’s culture than eating its authentic food?

 Know some proper Cambodian etiquette

 What do travelers need to know about Cambodian customs?
 Here are some basics:

 - Stay calm.
 It’s considered very rude to show anger in public.